Nathan-Carpenter-Git/Visual-Trajectory-Unity/README.md

 - Must have all scripts in scene to function (Throwable is not required if you want to create your own implementation).
 - There must be an physics object as the base object.
 This object requires a Dot Renderer script, Trajectory Drawer script, and Throwable script (if wanted).
 - In the scene there must be a singular instance of the scripts: Phyiscs Scene Manager and Object Pool.
-- DotRenderer requires a dotPrefab for the dotted line (best case is a game object with a sprite renderer that has a circle or your own design for the dotted line).
+- Dot Renderer requires a dotPrefab for the dotted line (best case is a game object with a sprite renderer that has a circle or your own design for the dotted line).
 - Throwable requires a "trajectory object" prefab.
 This prefab should be the same as the original throwable prefab without any scripts attached (only sprite renderer and rigid body 2D).